clowa/unit_convert/README.md

 double result = from(celsius).to(fahrenheit, 100);
 ~~~

 The most commonly used units are already imported by default.
-If you need to convert between less commonly used units, please use the enum of the unit category.
+If you need to convert between less commonly used units, please use the enum of the unit category:

 ~~~dart
 double result = convert(LengthUnit.astronomicalUnit, LengthUnit.lightYear, 100000);
 double result = TimeUnit.leapYear.to(TimeUnit.quindecinnal, 10);
 double result = from(EnergyUnit.kilocalorie).to(EnergyUnit.wattHour, 1000);
 ~~~

 ### Available Units